alphacep/vosk-server/README.md

 This is a server for highly accurate offline speech recognition using Kaldi and [Vosk-API](https://github.com/alphacep/vosk-api).

-There are three different servers which support three major protocols - MQTT, GRPC and Websocket
+There are four different servers which support four major communication protocols - MQTT, GRPC, WebRTC and Websocket

 The server can be used locally to provide the speech recognition to smart home, PBX like freeswitch or asterisk.
 The server can also run as a